temez26/temez26/README.md

 ### ✨ Fun Facts

 - 🎵 My thesis focused on building **Bmusic**, a self-hosted music streaming web app for home servers.
-- ☕ I prefer **lime** over lemon in marinades.
+- 💡 I enjoy creating full-stack solutions from scratch—whether it’s a tool for personal use or automating internal workflows.
-- 🧠 I love automating tasks and solving tech challenges.
+- 🕹️ I like winding down with a few intense rounds of **Apex Legends**.